Google Drive Data Loss Prevention (DLP) — That one requisite baffling CIO’s the most.

 3- Monitor Google Drive Activity

 Your Google Drive activity is your first whisperer of DLP trouble or risk.

 Such indicators also help you understand and assess users’ history and Behaviour, and decide whether it should be allowed to continue or altered, as well as establish a DLP process change for your organisation when needed.

 - Visit and review the Data protection insights report and File Sharing Exposure report in your Admin console on a regular basis.

-Note: As of March 2021, Google will start providing recommended data loss prevention (DLP) rules personalized for your organization.
+Note: As of March 2021, Google started providing recommended data loss prevention (DLP) rules personalized for your organization.
 These can help you up your DLP rules game by knowing where necessary adjustments or additional investigation is needed.

 - Alternatively, you can use GAT+ for deeper Google Drive DLP audits beyond the admin console, with one-click insights available at a glance.

 Speaking of ‘Google Drive Activity’, one particular activity you need to dedicate additional efforts to is ‘files shared outside your corporation’.

 These files are perhaps the biggest DLP hazard and you need full insight into their content.

 A powerful Google Drive Data Loss Prevention policy here should not only give you control over what users share with external parties, but also also prevents the unintended exposure of sensitive information such as company card details and social security numbers (SSN)